 Surviving: The Story of the Lahontan Cutthroat Trout

-Completed as part of my graduate program in media innovation at the University of Nevada, Reno and selected for the 2019 Wild and Scenic Film Festival in Nevada City, California, "Surviving: The Story of the Lahontan Cutthroat Trout" follows the extinction and successful recovery of the Lahontan Cutthroat Trout at Pyramid Lake.
+This documentary was completed as part of a graduate study in media innovation at the University of Nevada, Reno.
+It premiered at the Wild and Scenic Film Festival in Nevada City, California in January of 2019.